 The requirements that trustees must meet for CDIC protection differ for different types of trustees, for example:

-- a grandmother (the trustee) deposits money in trust for her grandchildren (the beneficiaries) to use when they are adults.
+- A trustee: e.g., a grandmother who deposits money in trust for her grandchildren (the beneficiaries) to use when they are adults.

-- a lawyer (the trustee) holds a down payment in trust for clients (the beneficiaries) buying a house.
+- A professional trustee: e.g., a lawyer who holds a down payment in trust for clients (the beneficiaries) buying a house.

-To calculate deposit insurance, we will combine all eligible deposits within one trust held at the failed CDIC member institution.
+For deposits held in trust, CDIC would aggregate all deposits placed by the trustee for the same beneficiary at the failed CDIC member institution.
 The total is insured to a limit of $100,000 per beneficiary if the trustee meets CDIC’s disclosure rules.